Why Alejandro González Iñárritu is the Director Who Finally Got VR Right — Cannes 2017

 It’s semi-fictionized ethnography

 “Carne y Arena” — “Flesh and Sand” — takes us to one of those locations for a series of border captures.
-We see dehydrated people with bloody feet, often having lost their shoes, taken violently by cops to detention centers where they are placed in “freezers” — very cold rooms, which are remembered with horror by anyone who has experienced them.
+We are in the desert, where we see dehydrated people with bloody feet, often having lost their shoes, taken violently by cops to detention centers.
+(Outside the VR experience of the piece, we later learn that they are placed in “freezers” — very cold rooms, which are remembered with horror by anyone who has experienced them.)

 The director became increasingly sensitive to the issue of immigration while researching “Babel.”
 He worked steadily on “Carne y Arena” for a year, doing research on technology and on his subjects, inviting them to join theater workshops.
 He wrote the scenario based on their true stories, and filmed them.